curl/wcurl/README.md

 * By default, **wcurl** will:
   * Encode whitespaces in URLs;
-  * Download multiple URLs in parallel;
+  * Download multiple URLs in parallel if the installed curl's version is >= 7.66.0;
   * Follow redirects;
   * Automatically choose a filename as output;
-  * Avoid overwriting files if the installed curl version is 7.83 or higher (--no-clobber);
+  * Avoid overwriting files if the installed curl's version is >= 7.83.0 (--no-clobber);
   * Perform retries;
   * Set the downloaded file timestamp to the value provided by the server, if available;
   * Disable **curl**'s URL globbing parser so **{}** and **\[\]** characters in URLs are not treated specially.